arjunsingh88/drug-price-prediction/README.md

     - `case 1`. this case involves training model(parameters are tuned in jupyter notebook) on entire training dataset and applied to test data, the result being mean adjusted R2 with +/- standard deviation and stored in data/predictions as submission.csv
     - `case 2`.
 This particular case is to split train data into train and test and then build and execute model for this data

-2. A paragraph or two about what algorithm was chosen for which problem, why (including pros/cons).
-What you are particularly proud of in your implementation, and why.
-   The selection of model is purely instinct and intuition based backed by research and experience.
+2. The selection of model is purely instinct and intuition based backed by research and experience.
    For the problem of pricing prediction, i have used ensemble learning, that aggregates the results of all the tries we do on our data.

    Ensemble learning is the process by which multiple models, such as classifiers or experts, are strategically generated and combined to solve a particular computational intelligence problem.
 Ensemble learning is primarily used to improve the (classification, prediction, function approximation, etc.) performance of a model, or reduce the likelihood of an unfortunate selection of a poor one.
 Other applications of ensemble learning include assigning a confidence to the decision made by the model, selecting optimal (or near optimal) features, data fusion, incremental learning, nonstationary learning and error-correcting.

     | Algorithm | Description |